How to Do the Overhead Triceps Extension

 To modify the move, use lighter weights or use a single dumbbell instead of two.
 If you have limited shoulder mobility or core strength, Braun suggests sitting on an upright bench for this exercise.

-To intensify the overhead triceps extension, use heavier weights, or try balancing on one foot to further challenge your core.
+To intensify the overhead triceps extension, simply use heavier weights.

 Bonus Tips for Doing the Overhead Triceps Extension